Diabetes in Cats: FAQs for Australian Cat Owners

 * Fluctuations in temperature↔ Unclear, may depend on individual cat’s adaptability and access to shelter

-* High humidity↑ May worsen existing diabetes symptoms
+* High humidity↑ May worsen existing symptoms

 Environment: